Maupiti Monarch

 About the Maupiti Monarch

 The Maupiti Monarch belongs to the family Monarchidae, within the order Passeriformes.
-These birds typically live Unknown, as no extensive studies were conducted before extinction..
+These birds typically live unknown; likely similar to other monarchs, around 5-8 years..

 How to Identify a Maupiti Monarch